f18-os/file-transfer-magiking/file-transfer-lab/README.md

 Also, the server will not write a file if it already has one by the same name.

+I had to add a flag to the regex in framedSock.py for the framedReceive() method.
+The `.` special char doesn't read newlines by default, and this totally throws off the function.
+The `rbuf` won't actually fill up with the whole message, and once the next recv(100) is called, the length of the next message is put into the payload of the first.
+The `re.DOTALL` fixes that by allowing the `.*` portion of the regex to read through newlines.

 ## File Client

 Client defaults